TianqiZhen426/Deep-Learning_SP26_Midterm-Project_SVG-Generation-from-Text-Prompts/README.md

 * Must be valid XML
 * Must start with `<svg>` and end with `</svg>`
 * Must be under 8000 characters
-* Must use only allowed SVG tags
+* Must use allowed SVG tags
-* Must render meaningful visual shapes
+* Must contain meaningful visual content

 ---

 ## Model

-* **Base model:** Qwen2.5
+* **Base model:** Qwen2.5 (small variant)
 * **Fine-tuning method:** LoRA (Low-Rank Adaptation)
-* **Training framework:** transformers, TRL (SFTTrainer), PEFT
+* **Frameworks:** transformers, TRL (SFTTrainer), PEFT

+The model is fine-tuned to map natural language prompts to SVG code.

 ---

 ## Data Processing

-The project applies several preprocessing steps:
+To improve training stability and efficiency, we applied:

-1. Remove invalid SVG samples
+1. Removal of invalid SVG samples
-2. Filter out disallowed tags
+2. Filtering of disallowed tags
-3. Limit token length for efficient training
+3. Token length constraints to avoid overly long sequences
-4. Construct a shorter dataset for faster experimentation
+4. Construction of a short dataset (≤1536 tokens)

+This reduced training cost significantly while maintaining reasonable performance.

 ---

-## SVG Post-processing Pipeline
+## SVG Post-processing Pipeline (Core Contribution)

-The most critical component of this project is the **SVG post-processing pipeline**, which ensures that generated outputs are valid and usable.
+A major challenge is that raw model outputs are often not directly usable.
+To address this, a multi-stage pipeline applied:

 ---